Hilco Will Pay $12.25 Million Settlement Over 2020 Demolition That Covered Little Village In Dust

-LITTLE VILLAGE — A federal court has preliminarily approved a $12.25 million settlement in a class-action lawsuit against Hilco Redevelopment Partners over the implosion that blanketed Little Village in dust at the start of the pandemic.
+LITTLE VILLAGE — A federal court has preliminarily approved a $12.25 million settlement in a class-action lawsuit against Hilco Redevelopment over the implosion that blanketed Little Village in dust at the start of the pandemic.

 The settlement, reached last month in U.S. District Court, applies to anyone who was within the boundary shown below on April 11, 2020, which was the day of the demolition.
 It generally covers the neighborhood of Little Village, between Cermak Road, California Avenue, 33rd Street and Kilbourn Avenue.